DataDog/integrations-core/coredns/README.md

 {{< /site-region >}}
 partial -->

 Collecting logs is disabled by default in the Datadog Agent.
-To enable it, see the [ECS log collection documentation][11].
+To enable it, see [ECS Log Collection][11].

 Then, set [Log Integrations][12] as Docker labels: